-The offering period (or length of the look-back period) under the ESPP has a duration ofsix months, and the purchase price with respect to each offering period, until otherwise amended, is equal to 85% of the lesser of (i) the fair market value of our common stock at the commencement of the applicable offering period or (ii) the fair market value of our common stock at the ESPP using a Black-Scholes model.
+The offering period (or length of the look-back period) under the ESPP has a duration of six months, and the purchase price with respect to each offering period, until otherwise amended, is equal to 85% of the lesser of (i) the fair market value of our common stock at the commencement of the applicable offering period or (ii) the fair market value of our common stock on the purchase date.
+We estimate the fair value of purchase rights under the ESPP using a Black-Scholes model.